 Field Education and Supervised Ministry, its curricular dimension, is an essential component of the comprehensive academic Master of Divinity and Master of Arts in Theology and Ministry programs offered through Brite Divinity School at Texas Christian University.
 The purpose of Field Education and Supervised Ministry is to prepare persons for leadership in communities of faith and faith-based non-profit agencies.

 Students seeking “learning and earning” experiences while in seminary can commence the search process by filling out the Field Education Information Application, downloadable by clicking on the tile on this page, and also available from the Office of Field Education and Supervised Ministry (Moore Building, Room 20).
 A résumé provided by the student strengthens the dossier the Office of FE/SM shares with prospective employers.
 While Brite Divinity School does not operate a job placement service, the Office of FE/SM serves as an honest broker to help match students seeking jobs with congregations and agencies looking for part-time seminary workers.
-A Job Opportunities Board is located in the hallway opposite the entrance to the FE/SM Office.
-Students may browse job descriptions that are sent in by settings seeking student leadership, which describe current positions on offer.
 As requested, the Director of FE/SM provides vocational counseling and conversation for students seeking employment.
 Appointments are available with the Director through the Office of FE/SM.

 The purpose of the Supervised Year in Ministry is threefold: (1) to make a Minister-in-Training available to a local church or agency for service as a pastor, youth minister, student associate, or other agency-based ministries; (2) to help the student toward a better self-understanding both as a person and as a pastor or non-profit ministerial leader; and (3) to help the student develop a sustainable spiritual discipline and professional ministerial career.
 Being a religious leader includes intrapersonal and interpersonal self-awareness.
 The art of theological reflection upon events and the interrelationships of individuals, families, systems, and institutions is a craft that must be learned.
 To that end, the Supervised Ministry year places theory and practice in the same arena, in an action-reflection model of learning, so this skill may be developed effectively.